PIA Model Template

-The Biometrics Institute is working on a proposal for a Biometrics Privacy Trust Mark issued for a biometric product or service.
+The Biometrics Institute worked on a proposal for a Biometrics Privacy Trust Mark issued for a biometric product or service.
 The work started in February 2015 with a landscape report (Stage 1) to assess the feasibility of such a Trust Mark.
 The project then continued in July 2015 with the development of proposed assessment criteria (Stage 2) which was completed in March 2016.
-We are now looking at a trial (Stage 3) to validate the framework.
+A trial (Stage 3) was conducted in late 2016/ early 2017 to validate the framework.

 8 May 2016 - To mark Privacy Week 2016, the Biometrics Institute has released a Privacy Trust Mark Summary Paper updating members and stakeholders on the progress of and next steps for its proposed Privacy Trust Mark.
 The summary paper gives an overview of the two stages completed to date; stage one delivered a feasibility study and roadmap while stage two delivered a self-assessment questionnaire and PIA template which will be traialed as part of the stage three of the project.

 April 2016 - The Biometrics Institute has developped the self-assessment criteria for proposed Privacy Trust Mark and is now looking at several trials with its members to validate the proposed framework.
 Please read the detailed press release for more information.